SebastianSimon/firefox-omni-tweaks/README.md

 ## How to run the script?

+The script only needs to be executed after each update of Firefox.

 See [my Super User answer][super-user] for detailed steps.

-### Preliminaries

-Before running the script:
+### Before using the script for the _first_ time

 1. [Download][sh] the script.
-2. Update Firefox and let Firefox install the updates.
-3. Close Firefox.
-4. Set the script as a runnable file.
+2. Set the script as a runnable file.

+### Before running the script

+3. Update Firefox and start Firefox so it installs all the updates properly.
+4. Close Firefox.

 ### Running the script